hanpeterson99/data_interoperability/README.md

 # data_interoperability
-Projects from my data interopability class in Fall 2021
+Projects from my data interopability class in the Fall Semester of 2021